SharePoint/sp-dev-docs/docs/spfx/use-theme-colors-in-your-customizations.md

 ## See also

 - [SharePoint themes and colors](../design/themes-colors.md)
-- [How to use Theme Colors in SPFX Web Parts](https://n8d.at/blog/how-to-use-theme-colors-in-spfx-web-parts/) by Stefan Bauer (Office Development MVP)
+- [How to use Theme Colors in SPFX web parts](https://n8d.at/blog/how-to-use-theme-colors-in-spfx-web-parts/) by Stefan Bauer (Office Development MVP)